irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/sql_joins_lesson_29/sql_joins_lesson_29.md

 Again this returns rows that do not match one another from the two tables.
 The use cases for a full outer join are very rare.
 [When is a good situation to use a full outer join?](https://stackoverflow.com/questions/2094793/when-is-a-good-situation-to-use-a-full-outer-join)

 FULL OUTER JOIN, which is the same as OUTER JOIN.
 LEFT OUTER JOIN and RIGHT OUTER JOIN the same as LEFT JOIN and RIGHT JOIN.

+## JOINs and Filtering

+`ON` logic in the on clause reduces the rows **before combining the tables**.